Discussion about Collards

 Water to cover collards well after they are wilted

-Look collards well for vermin and bad spots to remove.
+Look collards over well for bugs and bad spots to remove.
 Wash in several waters, if needed.
-Put summer collards in with the meat, accouding to their tenderness.
+Put summer collards in with the meat, according to their tenderness.
 Winter collards are put in after the meat tenders.
-Use your won judgement.
+Use your own judgement.
 Cook until done.
-Peeled potatoes and corn meal dumplings may be added abut 30 minutes before collards are done.

-When done, take up potatoes and dumplings and lift collards out of pot liquor.
+When done, take up collards out of pot liquor.
 Drain collards well and put in a bowl.
 Chop with hand chopper, or with a knife in each hand, cut through collards simultaneously until collards are chopped well.
 Drain again.
 Then, with a big spoon, scoop some of the fat off the top of the pot liquor and mix in with the collards.